kkunal/RottenTomatoes-week2/README.md

 * User sees loading state while waiting for movies API.
 You can use one of the 3rd party libraries at cocoacontrols.com. -> Using ProgressHUD
 * User sees error message when there's a networking error.
 You may not use UIAlertView to display the error.
 See this screenshot for what the error message should look like: network error screenshot.
 * User can pull to refresh the movie list.
-* Couldn't complete all the stories.
-I have submitted whatever I could complete within the deadline.
-I'll continue working on this.
 * Must use Cocoapods.
 * Asynchronous image downloading must be implemented using the UIImageView category in the AFNetworking library.